newsboat/newsboat/README.md

 - [libxml2](http://xmlsoft.org/downloads.html)
 - [json-c (version 0.11 or newer)](https://github.com/json-c/json-c/wiki)

-Debian unstable comes with ready-to-use packages for these dependencies.

 Installation
 ------------

-Compiling and installing newsboat is as simple as:
+First, you'll have to get the dependencies.
+Make sure to install the header files for the libraries (on Debian and derivatives, headers are in `-dev` packages, e.g. `libsqlite3-dev`.)
+After that, compiling and installing newsboat is as simple as:

 	make
 	make install